okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 }
 ```

-Run it again, this time including your token (depending on how much time has passed, you may need to request a fresh token):
+Rerun it, this time including your token (depending on how much time has passed, you may need to request a fresh token):

 ```bash
 http GET :8080 'Authorization: Bearer eyJraWQiOiJldjFpay1DS3UzYjJXS3QzSVl1...'